 - Useful.
 Start with the “why” and make sure you include a reputable source such as the Ewing Marion Kauffman Foundation, Brookings Institution, the Federal Reserve, etc.

 - Detailed and helpful.
 Content should be at 1,000 words, no fluff.
 How does this solve a problem or need?

 - Unique.
 We don’t accept blog posts that are trite or cliché.

 - Human.
 Talk to (or better yet, with) the reader.
-He or she should be the character in your story (instead of your product or service).
+He or she should be the character in your story.
+Don't just focus on your product or service.